 We’ve taken a slightly different approach to removing the existing houses and opted for deconstruction versus the more conventional approach of machine-based demolition.
 This type of salvage is common when the wood has high value due to its age, species, dimensions, character, etc. but is far less common when the wood is conventional dimensional lumber.
 By choosing deconstruction for DUO we can salvage the dimensional lumber coming out of the houses for reuse, where it makes sense and meets code, in the new construction processes.
 This is a far better solution than turning this perfectly good wood into bark mulch or sending it to the landfill.

-Our team members are working alongside Unbuilders (unbuilders.com), a key trade partner in this process, to disassemble and inventory the material.
+Our team members are working alongside Unbuilders (unbuilders.com), to disassemble and inventory the material.
 In addition to the environmental benefit of this process deconstruction provided us with an opportunity to contribute to the local community by creating employment and skills development opportunities.
 We reached out to the John Howard Society and through those discussions we added two of their clients to our team for full time employment during the 3 month course of deconstruction.
 Our experience with these types of partnerships on past projects suggests that at least one of the JH clients may remain on the team for construction of the project.